Book a Car Service at your local National Tyres and Autocare.

 Frequently Asked Questions about Car Servicing

-For an Express Service, this should occur whenever your oil and filter needs replacing.
+For an oil & filter change, this should occur whenever it needs replacing.
 If you are unsure of when you need this, you can book in at your local National Tyres and Autocare branch for a FREE visual health check.
-During this health check, our highly trained branch staff will be able to let you know if you are due an Express Service.
+During this health check, our highly trained branch staff will be able to let you know if you are due an oil & filter change.
 For an Interim Service, it is recommended that this is completed every 6,000 miles or 6 months, whichever occurs first.
 Booking in for a regular 6-month Interim service will ensure that your vehicle is performing to its optimum level and will also give the branch staff an opportunity to identify if there are any issues.
-For a Full Service, National Tyres and Autocare recommend that this is completed every 12 months or 12,000 miles, whichever comes first.
+For a Full Service, National Tyres and Autocare recommend that this is completed every 24 months or 24,000 miles, whichever comes first.
 This is an important requirement to maximise vehicle safety and ensure your engine, tyres, steering and many other aspects of your vehicle are functioning correctly.
 For more information on car servicing, the following blog article will be useful: How often should you service your car?

 You cannot check your car service records online.
 However, your vehicle manufacturer will be able to locate your full service history.
 If your service records are not located in your service history book and you want to see if any servicing history is missing from your service book, then you will need to contact your vehicle manufacturer.
 When contacting your car manufacturer, they will ask for you to provide your VIN number (vehicle identification number).
 If you do not know where to find your cars VIN number, you can find this either in the engine compartment or on your cars doorframe.
 Once this has been provided, your vehicle manufacturer will be able to instantly check the service history of your car and let you know if the vehicle has been serviced at a reputable garage, such as ourselves at National Tyres and Autocare.

 During a car service, a number of essential checks will occur to ensure optimum performance levels of your vehicle and also maximise car safety.
 When looking at how a car service is completed, this will depend on which level of car service you have purchased.
-With an Express Service, this will include a 25-point check and your oil and filter will be changed to ensure the car engine to lubricated correctly.
-During an Interim Service, a 39-point service check will be undertaken while a full service will consist of a 51-point service health check.
+An oil & filter change will ensure the car engine to lubricated correctly.
+During an Interim Service a number of checks will be undertaken while a full service will consist of a comprehensive health check.
 All of these services will be undertaken at your local National Tyres and Autocare branch.
 As the car needs to go onto our vehicle ramp, so that the branch staff can fully inspect and carry out essential checks, a service can only be completed in-branch and cannot be completed by a mobile driver, unlike a mobile tyre-fitting service.
 During the service, you will be advised to leave your vehicle with the branch staff to allow them to complete to work and have the opportunity to rectify any issues that they may find during their inspections.

 A full service history means that a car has been serviced on a regular basis and in line with the recommended manufacturer’s service schedule.
 A full service history also requires a note of any repair work that has been completed on the vehicle.
 This is important if you are looking to sell your car.
 A car with a full service history is more valuable than a car with no service history.
 If you are wanting proof that a vehicle has a full service history, then you can check this is your car service record book.